Groumy/Groumy.github.io/_drafts/tbh-.md

 Now, what if instead we shorten the range by augmenting the minimum number we can roll ?

-In our previous example, the range of possibl
+In our previous example, the range of possible values starts at 1 and end at 9